Summer School at Yale is now open for ages 13 to 15. Find out more and secure your place now.

 Each of our expert speakers presents on their leading topic before fielding questions from our student audience.
 We carefully tailor our guest lecture programme to ensure that our students attend talks that are not only stimulating and informative, but enjoyable too.
-Our guest lecturers encourage debate and enhance the scholarly atmosphere of all Oxford Royale Academy summer courses.
+Our guest lecturers encourage debate and enhance the scholarly atmosphere of all Oxford Royale summer courses.

 David Olusoga is a British-Nigerian historian, broadcaster, and filmmaker who has made TV series including Empire and the BAFTA winning show Britain’s Forgotten Slave Owners.
 His award -winning book Black & British: A Forgotten History was also made into a major BBC TV series.